Some developments of exchangeable measure-valued P\'{o}lya sequences: Results

-so that stationarity is implied by both \eqref{eq:intro:mvps} and the c.i.d. assumption, when $R$ is balanced.
+Therefore, \eqref{model:mvps:predictive} imposes structural constraints on the reinforcement kernel that rule out the type of temporal distortions, which are otherwise compatible with the conditional identity in distribution.
+Consequently, when $R$ is balanced, stationarity follows from both the predictive structure \eqref{model:mvps:predictive} and the c.i.d. assumption.
 Thus, in particular, every balanced c.i.d.
 GPU is exchangeable.

-A more recent direction of research in Bayesian nonparametrics, see, e.g., \cite{berti2021,fong2023,battiston2025,fortini2025}, looks at recursive predictive constructions of probability laws that characterize c.i.d. processes, attempting to model situations where exchangeability is violated due to innate asymmetries, forms of selection and competition, or the presence of temporary disequilibrium, see also \cite{bassetti2010} and \cite{sariev2023}.
-In the case of a balanced MVPS, letting $P_n(\cdot)=\mathbb{P}(X_{n+1}\in\cdot\mid X_1,\ldots,X_n)$, we can easily see that
+A more recent direction of research in Bayesian nonparametrics (see, e.g., \cite{berti2021,fong2023,battiston2025,fortini2025}), looks at recursive predictive constructions of probability laws that give rise to c.i.d. processes, attempting to model situations where exchangeability is violated due to innate asymmetries, forms of selection and competition, or the presence of temporary disequilibrium; see also \cite{bassetti2010,sariev2023}.
+From this perspective, MVPSs form a particularly tractable class of predictive schemes that can be viewed as marking a natural boundary between genuinely non-exchangeable c.i.d. behavior and exchangeability.
+For balanced MVPS, letting $P_n(\cdot)=\mathbb{P}(X_{n+1}\in\cdot\mid X_1,\ldots,X_n)$, we get

 As an extension, \cite{berti2021} consider the system of predictive distributions